andywalton7/sdk-test/source/includes/_getting_delivery_options.md

 * **Dates and Delivery Windows**
 * **Carrier Service**
 * **Price (cost)**
 * **Allocation Cutoff** - The option's expiry time.
 If the option is not used by this time, it is rendered invalid.
-This value is usually set by the carrier, but can be configured manually via the **Settings > Shipping Locations > Collection Calendar** of the PRO UI.
+This value is usually set by the carrier, but can be configured manually via the **Settings > [Shipping Locations](https://www.electioapp.com/Configuration/ShippingLocations) > [Select Location] > Collection Calendar** page of the PRO UI.
 * **Operational Cutoff** - 	The operational cut off date as specified by the fulfilling shipping location.
 * **Service Direction**